:claw honing

 How to C++ with :claw

 Here is how I’m planning to deal with C++.
-I want to use :claw
+I want to use :claw ability to

 generate C wrappers (tiny and portable C libraries that reexport some native